-On the second of July, three families, in total eleven people, went on game.
-The family of the respondent consisted of her eight-year-old brother and their parents.
-The youngest child of the group was ten months old.
-They started their journey in Bihac, BiH on foot.
-After five days, they passed the Slovenian border.
-As the group could not find freshwater places, they had to drink the dirty water from the river.
+As the group could not find freshwater places, they had to drink dirty water from the river and puddles.
 The day after, the baby started to cry and became very stiff.
 The mother was worried, as her child had been very calm during the previous days.
-They decided to go to the street to stop a car, in the hope that the driver would call the ambulance for them or get help from police officers.
+They decided to go to the street to stop a car, in the hope that the driver would call the ambulance for them or get help from police officers or a hospital.
 After 10-15 minutes a car, with a nervous-looking driver, stopped.
 They asked him to call the police.
 Five minutes later, the first three of a total of six police cars arrived.
-Reportedly, in order to intimidate the group members, the police officers opened the back door of one car, with barking police dogs inside.
+Those were normal police cars the respondent said, white cars with blue signs on them and “police” written on the side.
+Reportedly, in order to intimidate the group members, the police officers opened the back door of one car, which had barking police dogs inside.
 The group members were very afraid of the dogs, and some members started to cry.

 “When we were scared, they laughed at us.”

 The Slovenian police asked them for the reason for their entry to Slovenia.
 To their response, that they fled the war in their home country Afghanistan, to find peace and education in another country, the police laughed.

 “Even our cries were funny for them.
 I was really afraid, my baby was shouting a lot.
 It never happened before.
 I asked them to call the ambulance, to take my baby to the doctor.
 But they just said ‘No, sit, sit.’”

 Another group member showed her wounded feet to the officers to get medicinal help.
 The response of the police was: “put it in your yocks, it´s not my business.”

 The respondent described the police to be “like monsters”, and stated that “even a human is not allowed to behave with animals like that”.